|Personal Allowance (PA) *||£12,570||£12,570|

 |Individual (to basic rate limit)*||10%||10%|

 |Individual (above basic rate limit)*||20%||20%|

 |Business Asset Disposal Relief (BADR)**||10%||10%|

 *Individuals are taxed at 18%/28% on gains on residential property and receipts of carried interest.
 Trusts and estates are taxed at 28% in these circumstances.

-**BADR was called Entrepreneurs’ Relief prior to 6 April 2020.
-It is available for qualifying gains of up to £1m.
+**BADR is available on qualifying gains of up to £1m.

 |Research and development relief|

 *Additional deduction for qualifying R&D